Post Summary: Our Top Travel Banking Tips to Save Money Abroad

-In hotel rooms it is always a good idea to use the hotel safe.
-We use them religiously after having cash stolen from our wallets in the hotel room while we were at breakfast.
+In hotel rooms, it is always a good idea to use the hotel safe.
+We use them religiously after having cash stolen from our wallets in a hotel room while we were at breakfast.
 It might sound easy to accuse the cleaning staff, but it’s best not to present the opportunity as many maids work in harsh conditions and you may not notice items missing until you are long gone from your hotel anyway.

 Practice Fraud Prevention Tactics